 Space to breathe in Morocco

 Morocco promises a trove of delights whatever time of year you visit, but September is a particular highlight.
 The summer hordes who’ve gravitated to Marrakech and Essaouira thin out significantly, leaving you elbow room in the bazaars and on the beaches (even Djemaa el Fna square feels a smidgen less crowded).

 The days are still warm and sunny, and the Atlas foothills are alive with greenery, for an optimal backdrop to hiking.
 Over in the desert, the winter chill has yet to kick in, so you can glamp under the stars to your heart’s content.

 Crisp and mild in Japan

 By September, the heat and humidity of high summer has eased, along with the surge of summer crowds.
 This is a gorgeous month to visit the Land of the Rising Sun, with clear mellow days and little rainfall conspiring to create prime conditions in which to explore Japan’s rich forest and mountain stretches.

 Read more: 5 friendly towns for solo travel newbies

-Although the vivid blaze of autumn colours in Japan reach their peak in October and November, you will start to catch glimpses of orange here and there in September.
+Although the vivid blaze of autumn colours in Japan reach their peak in October and November, you will start to catch glimpses of orange here and there on September holiday.
 Keep an eye out as you boat down the Hozugawa river and hike through the giant trees and waterfalls of the Old Hakone trail.